IKOR-GmbH/sip-framework/docs-snapshot/core.md

         maxChars: 100
  ```

-Exchanges will contain the "tracingId" header, which appears as a list of ordered exchanges,
+Exchanges will contain the "traceList" header, which appears as a list of ordered exchange Ids,
 appended based on EIP used in a route and separated by a coma.

 ### OpenAPI Descriptor